 (e) 2:00 Touring a Transportation Issue (30 minutes)

-Show a video tape of interviews with various groups who have different perspectives on what has to happen with the transportation system to meet the needs of the aging baby boomers with increasing impaired eyesight, hearing, and response times).
-This should include representatives from the agency as well as from the modal units- to reinforce the fact that the entire agency is involved with and affected by the work of the intermodal divisions.
-Therefore, the interviews should include talks with: a traffic engineer, a safety person, ITS staff, design engineer, state patrol sergeant, someone involved in driver licensing, construction, maintenance, etc.
+Show a video tape of interviews with various groups.
+They have different perspectives on what has to happen with the transportation system to meet the needs of the aging baby boomers who have increasinly impaired eyesight, hearing, and response times).
+This includes representatives from the agency as well as from the modal units.
+The idea is to reinforce the fact that the entire agency is involved with and affected by the work of the intermodal divisions.
+Therefore, the interviews should include talks with:

-[Goal: Provide a real-life “tour” of a transportation issue that exemplifies aspects of intermodal connections and partnering, and reflects the results of funding (DTIM), planning (DTD), and standard development (DTID) actions and decisions the participants experienced in previous exercises.]
+[Goal: Provide a real-life “tour” of a transportation issue that exemplifies aspects of intermodal connections and partnering.
+It also reflects the results of funding (DTIM), planning (DTD), and standard development (DTID) actions and decisions the participants experienced in previous exercises.]

 2:30 Break (10 minutes)